Connected components of qcqs schemes and projective spaces: Preliminaries

 Let $X$ be a topological space.
 By $\pi_0(X)$ we mean the set of connected components of $X$ equipped with the quotient topology (which is a totally disconnected space).
 By $\Clop(X)$ we mean the set of all clopen (both open and closed) subsets of $X$.
 It can be seen that $\Clop(X)$ is a Boolean ring with addition $A+B=(A\cup B)\setminus(A\cap B)$ and multiplication $A\cdot B=A\cap B$.
 In fact, $\Clop(X)$ is a subring of the power set ring $\mathscr{P}(X)$.
 If $f:X\rightarrow Y$ is a continuous map of topological spaces, then the map $\Clop(f):\Clop(Y)\rightarrow\Clop(X)$ given by $V\mapsto f^{-1}(V)$ is a morphism of Boolean rings.
 These define a contravariant functor from the category of topological spaces to the category of Boolean rings (for more information see e.g. \cite{Tarizadeh}).

 The intersection of all clopen subsets of a topological space $X$ containing a point $x\in X$ is called the \emph{quasi-component} of that point and we denote it by $q(x)$.
 It is clear that if $y\in q(x)$, then $q(x)=q(y)$.
-It can be easily seen that the $q(x)$ with $x\in X$ are indeed the equivalence classes of the following equivalence relation (defined over $X$): We say that $x\sim y$ if $f(x)=f(y)$ for any continuous function $f:X\rightarrow\{0,1\}$ where $\{0,1\}$ is equipped with the discrete topology.
+In fact, the $q(x)$ with $x\in X$ are indeed the equivalence classes of the following equivalence relation (defined over $X$): We say that $x\sim y$ if $f(x)=f(y)$ for any continuous function $f:X\rightarrow\{0,1\}$ where $\{0,1\}$ is equipped with the discrete topology.

-It is clear that a topological space $X$ is connected if and only if $X$ is nonempty and has no nontrivial clopens.
+It is clear that a topological space $X$ is connected if and only if $X$ is nonempty and has no nontrivial clopens, or equivalently, the Boolean ring $\Clop(X)$ is isomorphic to $\mathbb{Z}/2=\{0,1\}$, the ring of integers modulo 2.

 In a topological space, a connected subset is contained in a clopen if and only if they meet each other.
 In particular, every connected component $C=[x]$ of a topological space $X$ is contained in the quasi-component $q(x)$.
 In fact, every quasi-component of a topological space $X$ is the disjoint union of the connected components of $X$ that meet it.

-By irreducible space we mean a nonempty topological space such that cannot be written as the union of two proper closed subsets.
+By irreducible space we mean a nonempty topological space such that it cannot be written as the union of two proper closed subsets.
 Every maximal element of the set of irreducible subsets of a topological space $X$ is called an irreducible component of $X$.
 It is clear that every irreducible space is connected.

 In this article, all rings are assumed to be commutative.
 If $r$ is an element of a ring $R$, then $D(r)=\{\mathfrak{p}\in\Spec(R): r\notin\mathfrak{p}\}$ and $V(r)=\Spec(R)\setminus D(r)$.